-Continues the student experience with live patient assessment and management in the clinical setting.
-It is the second step in a continuum of learning involving live patients that leads to entry-level competence at the paramedic level.
-Laboratory 3 hours.
-Total 3 hours per week.
+Introduces students to live patient assessment and management in the clinical and field set.
+Continues the learning experience with live patients that leads to entry-level competence at the paramedic level.
+Part II of II.
+Laboratory 6 hours.
+Total 6 hours per week.